 The Norwegian tax year is the same as the US: January 1 – December 31.
 Expats and residents of Norway will receive their tax return in March or April and must confirm the correct information, then submit the final return by April 30.
 You can submit your tax return online at the Norwegian Tax Administration’s website.

-US expats in Norway may have more complex tax returns, but we hope this guide helped you understand your tax liability.
-But if you still have questions or want guidance when filing your Norway tax return for the first time, we can help.
+If you’re a US expat living in Norway, filing your tax returns can be more complex.
+However, we hope that this guide has helped you understand your tax liability better.
+If you still have any questions or require guidance on filing your Norway tax return for the first time, we’re here to help.